Methodology: How Crimson Hexagon Works

 Each individual study or query related to a set of variables is referred to as a “monitor.”

 The process of creating a new monitor consists of four steps.
+(See below for an example of these steps in action.)

 Second, the researchers enter key terms using Boolean search logic so the software can identify the universe of posts to analyze.